 Ms. Miller is the founder and chief executive of Business Talent Group, an Inc. 5000 Los Angeles-based firm that provides consultants and interim executives through a model that grew, in part, out of Peter Drucker’s writings on the knowledge worker.
 Before launching BTG, Ms. Miller was a venture partner with Maveron, the Seattle-based venture capital firm founded by Howard Schultz, from 2000 to 2007.
 Before that, she served as executive vice president and later acting president and COO of Americast, the digital television partnership between Disney and the regional telephone companies.
 Ms. Miller also served in the White House as special assistant to President Bill Clinton, where she was deputy to David Gergen, counselor to the President.
 She currently serves on the board of directors of TRW and Capella Education Co., a leading accredited online university.
 She is also a co-founder and board member of the National Campaign to Prevent Teenage Pregnancy.

 Mr. Moon is president and CEO of Hansoll Textile Ltd., a global textile company that manufactures and exports mainly knit apparel to the United States, Europe and Japan.
-Hansoll is gaining worldwide recognition from national governments and its supply chain partners as an industry leader in responsibility and innovation.
-Mr. Moon is also the president of the New Paradigm Institute for Green & Responsible Competitiveness, which is based in Seoul.
-The organization is working to advance environmental sustainability and lifelong learning throughout Korea.
-Before assuming this post, Mr. Moon served as a member of Korea’s national parliament.
-And before that, he was the president and CEO of the consumer-products company Yuhan-Kimberly, which under his leadership became widely known for product innovation and the way it cared for employees.
+National governments and supply chain partners have recognized Hansoll as an industry leader in responsibility and innovation.
+Mr. Moon is also the president of Seoul-based New Paradigm Institute for Green & Responsible Competitiveness, which advances environmental sustainability and lifelong learning throughout Korea.
+For his work on lifelong learning, Mr. Moon received the prestigious 2021 Professional Excellence Award from the International Labour and Employment Relations Association.
+Previously, Mr. Moon served as a member of Korea’s national parliament.
+He was president and CEO of the consumer-products company Yuhan-Kimberly, which under his leadership became widely known for product innovation and the way it cared for employees.
 Mr. Moon was heralded, in particular, for the measures he took to avoid laying off workers during the Asian financial crisis of the mid-1990s.
 In addition, Mr. Moon has been an environmental leader, spearheading the planting of tens of millions of trees throughout Korea and across Asia.
 Mr. Moon was also a founder of the Drucker Society of Korea, which convenes regular meetings of corporate executives to read and apply Drucker’s work in their own organizations and communities.

 Ms. Reno-Weber serves as President and CEO of Metro United Way.
 Previously, she was the first Chief of Performance & Technology for the Louisville Metro Government, where she oversaw the Office of Performance Improvement & Innovation, the Department of Information Technology and the Department of Human Resources, coordinating the people, processes and technology required to improve the way government works.
 Ms. Reno-Weber helped launch Louisville’s internationally-recognized OPI Team and LouieStat program.
 She has spoken in the U.S. and abroad on performance management, data-driven decision making and culture change, and she co-authored a chapter in the book Beyond Transparency.
 In 2015, Government Technology named her one of the Top 25 Doers, Dreamers & Drivers.
 A graduate of the United States Coast Guard Academy and former Lieutenant in the U.S. Coast Guard, Ms. Reno-Weber earned a Master’s in Public Policy from Harvard’s Kennedy School of Government and previously worked as a consultant with McKinsey & Company.
 She was a Moneyball for Government Fellow, is part of the inaugural cohorts in Living Cities’ City Accelerator and Bloomberg Philanthropies’ What Works Cities, and serves on the Board of Directors for the Girl Scouts of Kentuckiana and the International Association of Internal Management Consultants (AIMC).